tlaothong/my-alarm/README.md

 # my-alarm
-My Alarm is the service/app that do the universal alarm with an easy setup
+My Alarm is the service/app that do the universal alarm with very easy setup